 While many will be aware of the fundraising activities of the P&F, monthly meetings also provide an opportunity for information on future developments and educational initiatives within the College to be shared with the parent body.
-Monthly meetings were held in the Taylor Centre every second Monday of the month at 2:15pm.
+Monthly meetings are held in the Taylor Centre every second Monday of the month at 2pm.
+Due to 2020 Covid lockdowns, some meetings did not occur.